 - If you have traveled, was it alone, with family, with friends?
 What did you gain from that experience? - What are your interests?
-How do you plan to pursue these activities during your time overseas? - · Do you think your personal values could ever be a problem in adjusting to another culture? - How do you handle delays, changes, disappointments? - How do you react to the unexpected and unforeseen? - Describe a difficult situation in which you have found yourself and describe what you actively did to get yourself out of it. - Describe a time in which you believed that you had made an unfavorable first impression with someone.
+How do you plan to pursue these activities during your time overseas? - How do you handle delays, changes, disappointments? - How do you react to the unexpected and unforeseen? - Describe a difficult situation in which you have found yourself and describe what you actively did to get yourself out of it. - Describe a time in which you believed that you had made an unfavorable first impression with someone.
 How did you work to move beyond that first impression? - What have you read about the host country? - What are your expectations of this program?
 Personal and academic? - How will you contribute to the group nature of the program?